Barron Trump Is Planning Sleepovers At The White House For His Friends

 “Barron has been asking some of his school friends to come visit him in the White House.
 He has said to his parents, ‘I hope there are bedrooms for my friends to come visit.’ “

 Barron has a whole floor to himself in Trump Tower.
 Donald and Melania have a 3-floor penthouse and one of the floors is Barron’s.
-It’s unknown how much space he’ll have at the White House, but there should be plenty of room for any guests he wants to invite!
+It’s unknown how much space he’ll have at the White House, but there should be plenty of room for any guests he wants to invite.

 Some of Barron’s classmates are eager to make the trip to Washington and stay a night in the White House, the insider shares.